 Abstract The purpose of the paper is to analyse the effects of interpersonal trust in business relations (proxied by trade credit) and institutional trust (proxied by firms’ trust in courts) on firms’ performance.
 The analysis is performed on a specific sample of 1298 firms in Western Balkan countries which are usually characterized by negative social capital that is considered to hinder economic and social development at all levels.
 The methodological approach is based on the propensity score matching method and the obtained results show that firms’ perception of courts as fair, impartial and uncorrupted, is connected with lower costs and with positive expectations of an increase in sales in the upcoming period.
 On the other side, trade credit as a trust variable has a statistically significant and positive effect on firm productivity measured as sales per employee and on expectations of an increase in sales in the upcoming period.
 The paper contributes to the existing literature in terms of the choice of the post-socialist groups of countries for the analysis, the method that is used (treatment-effects estimation), and in terms of performing firm-level analysis of the effects of two types of trust on selected variables of firm performance.

-The energy efficiency represents a global and multi-faceted issue.
-It is especially important for Bosnia and Herzegovina (BiH), the former socialist and semi-developed country belonging to the Balkan’s region of the Southeastern Europe (SE).
-Buildings in the WBs, including BiH, represent about 50 percent of the aggregate energy consumption.
+The energy efficiency exemplifies a worldwide and complex phenomenon.
+It is paramount for Bosnia and Herzegovina (BiH), the former socialist and semi-developed country being situated in the Balkan region of the Southeastern Europe (SE).
+Buildings in the Balkan, including BiH, represent about 50 percent of the aggregate energy consumption.
 Estimated energy savings are projected to be between 20 and 40 percent.
-The research problem addressed in this paper focuses on the introduction of the existing or the improvement of the present strategies dealing with the energy efficiency.
+The research problem discussed in this work aims at the introduction of the existing or the improvement of the present strategies dealing with the energy efficiency.
+Thorough evaluation – literature review, of versatile resources, academic journal papers, government and private works, etc., was conducted.
 The inclusion and operation of funds addressing energy efficiency is of paramount importance.
 In that context the creation of statewide agency is deemed to be crucial to be responsible for the administration of the assistance of the European Union (EU) and the management of national energy efficiency action plan (NEEAP).
-Strengths, weaknesses, opportunities, and threats (SWOT) analysis represents a simple tool to address numerous elements in tackling of this issue.
 Unfortunately, it cannot identify the totality of all-important external factors relating to the status of energy efficiency.
 Introduction of the energy management system (EMS) is another avenue worth exploring.

 The energy efficiency represents a global and multi-faceted issue.
 It is especially important in the former socialist countries belonging to the Balkan’s region being geographically located in the Southeastern Europe (SE).
 The research problem addressed in this paper focuses on the unexplored potential links between the energy efficiency and the economic development.
 Energy efficiency is deemed to be highly job intensive phenomenon.
 It delivers multiple long-range benefits by the means of increasing competitiveness, energy affordability, and decreasing energy bills.
 Furthermore, it seeks to tackle the important issues of reduced reliance on energy importing, reduction in harmful greenhouse gas emissions and freeing up of funds to be critically invested in other economic areas.
 Energy efficiency, efficient and effective policies have been found to be directly linked to job creation and deliverance of the economic stimulus.
 These types of jobs are related to the activities with the paramount aim in reduction of the energy consumption.
 Investments in energy efficiency in the buildings and construction sector have been found to have brought about the greatest macroeconomic impact.
 This impact is due to the increasing need for the construction of new buildings and renovation of existing ones, in addition to its considerable potential in activation of the above listed industries’ value chains.
 The introduction of energy management system (EMS) being exemplified through the set of processes which utilize data to maintain and enhance energy efficiency and operational efficiency could be one of the important avenues to pursue.
 On the other hand, the EMS reduces the energy intensity and detrimental environmental polluting impact.